-In sum, it was the Public-Private Partnerships (PPP) strategic sector that saw the most capability card placements, whereas the Military strategic sector saw the least.
-In contrast, the Protection and Prevention strategic function saw the most capability card placements by participants, with the most frequented sector being the PPP one within the function.
-When
+In summary, the Public-Private Partnerships (PPP) strategic sector saw the most capability card placements, whereas the military strategic sector saw the least.
+In contrast, the Protection and Prevention strategic function saw the most capability card placements by participants, with the most frequented sector being PPP within the function.
+When both strategic functions and strategic sectors were factored in, it was the Military Deterrence field in which participants placed the fewest cards.